-

 Overview

-Human biosample collection is another area of research for the Translational Neuromuscular Disease Research team at Mayo Clinic.
-Dr. Staff's research team works diligently to provide opportunities for people who have neuromuscular disease to volunteer by providing biosamples.
-This collaboration helps researchers understand their diseases with the ultimate goal of finding a cure.
+- Collects human biosamples.
+The team provides opportunities for people who have neuromuscular diseases to volunteer by providing biosamples.
+This collaboration helps researchers understand the diseases of these volunteers with the ultimate goal of finding a cure.

-Finally, the Translational Neuromuscular Disease Research team participates in clinical trials.
+- Participates in clinical trials.
 For new therapies to become available for patients, clinical trials must be completed to ensure safety and benefits.
-Dr. Staff helps lead a clinical research team that performs clinical trials that test therapies for amyotrophic lateral sclerosis and CIPN.
+Dr. Staff helps lead a clinical research team that performs clinical trials that test therapies for ALS and chemotherapy-induced peripheral neuropathy.
 Working with industry and academic partners, the research team has opened multiple clinical trials for Mayo Clinic patients.
-Notably, in collaboration with Mayo Clinic's Immune, Progenitor, and Cell Therapeutics (IMPACT) Laboratory and Mayo Clinic Center for Regenerative Biotherapeutics, Dr. Staff and his colleagues are at the leading edge of mesenchymal stem cell therapies for amyotrophic lateral sclerosis (ALS).